Derick Dillard Defiant After TLC Ouster, Tells Duggar Critics He Will Thank Jazz Jennings For A Donation

 — Derick Dillard (@derickmdillard) November 12, 2017

 Derick’s past attempts to raise funds for his education reportedly failed.
-This time, he is seeking $ 10,000, for education-related missionary activities in the U.S. and abroad.
-Though his campaign is trending on gofundme, Derick Dillard has so far only managed to raise $ 2,714, of which $ 2,694 was donated offline by an anonymous donor.
+This time, he is seeking $10,000 for education-related missionary activities in the U.S. and abroad.
+Though his campaign is trending on GoFundMe, Derick Dillard has so far only managed to raise $2,714, of which $2,694 was donated offline by an anonymous donor.

 [Featured Image by Duggar Family/Facebook]